Traffic classification: Encrypted traffic classification

-Nowadays the traffic is more complex, and more secure, for this, we need a method to classify the encrypted traffic in a different way than the classic mode (based on IP traffic analysis by probes in the core network).
+Nowadays the traffic is more complex and more secure; for this, we need a method to classify the encrypted traffic in a different way than the classic mode (based on IP traffic analysis by probes in the core network).
 A form to achieve this is by using traffic descriptors from connection traces in the radio interface to perform the classification.

 This same problem with traffic classification is also present in multimedia traffic.
-It's been generally proven that using methods based on neural networks, vector support machines, statistics, and the nearest neighbors are a great way to do this traffic classification, but in some specific cases some methods are better than others, for example: neural networks work better when the whole observation set is taken into account.
+It has been generally proven that using methods based on neural networks, vector support machines, statistics, and the nearest neighbors are a great way to do this traffic classification, but in some specific cases, some methods are better than others.
+For example, neural networks work better when the whole observation set is taken into account.

 Implementation

-Both, the Linux network scheduler and Netfilter contain logic to identify and mark or classify network packets.
+Both the Linux network scheduler and Netfilter contain logic to identify and mark or classify network packets.

 Typical traffic classes

-Operators often distinguish three broad types of network traffic: Sensitive, Best-Effort, and Undesired.
+Operators often distinguish two broad types of network traffic: time-sensitive and best-effort.

-Sensitive traffic
+Time-sensitive traffic

-Sensitive traffic is traffic the operator has an expectation to deliver on time.
+Time-sensitive traffic is traffic the operator has an expectation to deliver on time.
 This includes VoIP, online gaming, video conferencing, and web browsing.
 Traffic management schemes are typically tailored in such a way that the quality of service of these selected uses is guaranteed, or at least prioritized over other classes of traffic.
 This can be accomplished by the absence of shaping for this traffic class, or by prioritizing sensitive traffic above other classes.

 Best-effort traffic

-Best effort traffic is all other kinds of non-detrimental traffic.
-This is traffic that the ISP deems isn't sensitive to Quality of Service metrics (jitter, packet loss, latency).
+Best-effort traffic is all other kinds of traffic.
+This is traffic that the ISP deems isn't sensitive to quality of service metrics (jitter, packet loss, latency).
 A typical example would be peer-to-peer and email applications.
-Traffic management schemes are generally tailored so best-effort traffic gets what is left after sensitive traffic.
+Traffic management schemes are generally tailored so best-effort traffic gets what is left after time-sensitive traffic.

-Undesired traffic

-This category is generally limited to the delivery of spam and traffic created by worms, botnets, and other malicious attacks.
-In some networks, this definition can include such traffic as non-local VoIP (for example, Skype) or video streaming services to protect the market for the 'in-house' services of the same type.
-In these cases, traffic classification mechanisms identify this traffic, allowing the network operator to either block this traffic entirely, or severely hamper its operation.